srini-id/ImpexDocs-CodingChallenge/README.md

   - Security aspects
   - Extensibility of code (Think about the framework you will use , e.g. n-tier, DDD etc)
   - SOLID principles in action
 3. Breadth of knowledge in the field.
 We want you to showcase how much you understand in the area of software development.
-You want to really use this to showcase the various talents you have (e.g. you might want to shwocase your ability in running services in a container)
+You want to really use this to showcase the various talents you have (e.g. you might want to showcase your ability in running services in a container, or how you would do a CICD pipelines for your solution)
 4. How you maintain the source code (checkins, commit messages, branching etc are all part of the process).
 Make sure to demonstrate your abilities if this was code you are delivering to production.

 ### Constraints